NextAcademy/curriculum-nextagram-template/README.md

 ```

 ---

 ## Deploying to Production

 - ensure environment variables are configured appropriately
 - migrations will not run in interactive mode when FLASK_ENV is set to 'production'
+- It's important to set your own `SECRET_KEY` environment variable and keep that private.

 ---

 ## Architecture

 This template separates out API and Web to separate packages.
 Both API and Web are configured to use Flask's Blueprints.